xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - LogSoftmax
       -
     * - LookupTableInsertV2
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - LoopCond
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - MatMul
       -
     * - Max